 SECTION 6: ACCIDENTAL RELEASE MEASURES

-This section will help explain things to do when we have accidental releases of the substance.
-And these are listed below.
+This section will help explain things to do when we accidentally release the substance.
+These are listed below.

-- The environmental precaution; for example, do not allow the substance to enter the drain or watercourses.
+- Environmental precaution; for example, do not allow the substance to enter the drain or watercourses.

 SECTION 7: HANDLING AND STORAGE.

-This section contains the precautions to follow for the safe handling of the substance.
-And for manual handling operations of the hazardous chemical.
-Getting the weight of any chemical will be by multiplying the pack size volume of that substance in litres with the specific gravity.
+This section contains the precautions to follow for the safe handling of the substance. and for manual handling operations of hazardous chemicals.
+Getting the weight of any chemical will be done by multiplying the pack size volume of that substance in litres with the specific gravity.
 The figure will determine if you can lift it manually.

 - The conditions for storage, according to DSEAR- dangerous substances and explosive atmospheres regulation.